scala/docs.scala-lang/_overviews/getting-started/index.md

 Hello, Gabriel!
 ```

-You can read more about [main methods](/scala3/book/methods-main-methods.html) and [string interpolation]((/scala3/book/string-interpolation.html)) in the Scala Book.
+You can read more about [main methods](/scala3/book/methods-main-methods.html) and [string interpolation](/scala3/book/string-interpolation.html) in the Scala Book.

 ### Adding dependencies

 Let's write a program that will count the files and directories present in its working directory.
-While in Scala you have full access to Java API for
+While in Scala you have full access to the Java API for
 filesystem interaction, the [os-lib](https://github.com/com-lihaoyi/os-lib) library by Li Haoyi is much more convenient to use.
 A dependency on the library can
-be added with `//> using` directive.
+be added with the `//> using` directive.
 Put the following code in `counter.scala`.
 ```scala
 //> using dep "com.lihaoyi::os-lib:0.10.7"